Packaging waste: Overpackaging

-Types of packaging wastes
+Types

 Glass containers

 Bottles and jars for drinks and storing foods or juices are examples of glass containers.
-It's been estimated by the EPA that 9.1 million tons of glass containers were generated in 2015, or 3.5 percent of municipal solid waste (MSW).
+It has been estimated by the EPA that 9.1 million tons of glass containers were generated in 2015, or 3.5 percent of municipal solid waste (MSW).
 About 70 percent of glass consumption is used for containers and packaging purposes.
 At least 13.2 percent of the production of glass and containers are burned with energy recovery.
 The amount of glass containers and packaging going into the land fill is about 53 percent.